-I have become a senior engineer.
+I have become an Electrical Engineer II.
 Nice!

 Last night I was very saddened to learn that a young man I knew at IUPUI had killed himself three days prior.
 He was a few semesters behind me, so I first met him when he was in ECE362, a required course on assembly programming, that I taught with my friend Nathan.
 He was a hard worker, often coding away in the lab, but he never seemed to get angry about it; the frustration he showed seemed quite minor.
 Indeed, I had contacted him about coming to work with me after he graduated.